vlsilver/i_git/myfile.md

     git commit --amend
     git rebase --continue

-Pull all commit of current branch from repository(merge):
+Pull:

-    git pull
+    git pull //get all commit from repository of branch current -> merge it to local //

-Fetch all commit of current branch from repositort(create branch FETCH_HEAD handle, not merge):
+Fetch:

-    git fetch
+    git fetch //get all commit from repository of branch current to local//

-Push commit from local to repository:
+Push:

-    git push
+    git push //push commit fron local to repository//